 Live-performance + video work + glass installation

 The ‘My Self’ series is an ongoing research series about the Self and the identification process.

-For this fifth part of the ‘My Self’ series I research ‘breath’ and the act of ‘gasping’.
-I research this in the context of individualization; taken that the first breath of a fetus is the first step towards individualization/becoming an individual.
+This fifth part of the ‘My Self’ series is about ‘breath’ and the act of ‘gasping, questioning individuality and the relation to the collective; taken that the magical first breath by a newborn is the first step towards becoming an individual.

-* My research began in polluted China (2019), continued in the Netherlands affected by COVID-19, and has reached its final fulfillment in the crisp air of Iceland.
+* The research for this work began in polluted China (2019), continued in the Netherlands affected by COVID-19, and has reached its final fulfilment in the crisp air of Iceland (2021).

 © Lisette Ros

-© Visuals: Sadie Cook, John Manceau, Lisette Ros
+© Visuals: Marieke Gras, Sadie Cook, John Manceau, Lisette Ros